slott56/TigerShark/docs/source/architecture.rst

 Each Message object handles serialization into X12 text or JSON.
-A :meth:`dump` method handles X12 "exchange format".
+A :meth:`dump` method emits the content in X12 "exchange format".
-A :meth:`json` method handles JSON.
+A :meth:`json` method emits the content in JSON notation.

 JSON Schema
 ===========